Custom Urethane Products: FAQs

 Abrasion ResistanceBest for abrasive applications because of its high abrasion resistance and cut resistanceWill abrade and tear in these cases

-As you can see, there is a remarkable range of urethane physical properties to choose from allowing urethane to be used across a wide variety of applications and industries.
+As you can see, there is a remarkable range of urethane physical properties to choose from, allowing custom urethane to be used across a wide variety of applications and industries.

 Ask Our Experts.